| Webalizer

 as an Entry page, and whatever the last requested URL

+was, is counted as an Exit page.
 Countries are determined based on the top level domain of the requesting

 site.
 This is somewhat questionable however, as there